 - Difficulting breathing and respiratory distress

-While not often painful, these cysts can become infected which may cause pain and a generalized fever.
+While not usually painful, these cysts can become infected, which may cause pain and a generalized fever.

 Causes of Sialocele